sizovs/jninja_challenge/README.md

 - Link visits must appear in chronological order

 ### Other concerns
-- (optional) Likely there will be some generic infrastructural code.
-With VeriPacks, ensure that `infra` never references other layers such as `domain` and `application`
 - Demonstrate application usage with high-level acceptance tests
 - Make sure that both application and tests run in embedded mode.
 In other words, it must run on a laptop with nothing but Java and Docker installed
 - Push application to GitHub